SEB-9-BH/first-react-lesson/jsx-fundamentals/README.md

 # ![Building Your First React App - JSX Fundamentals](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to return JSX from a function component in React.

 ## JSX fundamentals